PoyoWorks/ArcadeVS_DemoProject/docs/overview.md

 - All functions can be overriden in C++ so that you can get the exact behavior you want
 - All state values and forces exposed to Blueprints
 - Blueprint events for all state changes!
 Accelerate Start/Stop, Can Drift, Drift Start/Stop etc...
-- Blueprint Animation system for wheels rotation, direction, drift and suspension movements
+- Blueprint Animation system for wheels rotation, wheels suspension offsets, direction, drift, tilt and roll.
 - Demo vehicles included.
 Properly tuned and game ready.
 Simply update your mesh and animations and play.